 Sunbathe.
 Soak up some sun.
 Get some UV’s.

 Get some sleep.
+Crash out.

-Crash out. > > Relax, calm down.
+Relax, calm down.
 Take a chill pill.
-To be practicing this is to be chillin’. > > Term coined to describe those who spend way too much time in front of the > television, thanks to the VCR and the advent of the remote control and cable TV.
+To be practising this is to be chillin’.

+Term coined to describe those who spend way too much time in front of the television, thanks to the VCR and the advent of the remote control and cable TV.

 An 80s battle cry, sort of like “Geronimo!”.
 Made popular originally by surfers and usually uttered when someone is about to do something crazy, dangerous or adventurous.

 Acronym for “Dual Income, No Kids” – a Yuppie couple with no children and lots of money to spend on themselves (known as “disposable income”).

 A dumb person.
 Popularised by Boss Hogg on The Dukes of Hazzard.
 See also AIRHEAD.